 Wedding Celebration in Uzbekistan

-Uzbek wedding reflects the social and legal relations, family structure, beliefs and religion.
-The main base of the wedding ceremony in Central Asia includes the following stages: matchmaking, wedding and post wedding ceremonies.
-A wedding ceremony is traditionally a very significant celebration of Uzbeks.
-Today Uzbek young people have an option to choose their partner, though the custom to rely on the choice of parents is also preserved, particularly in rural areas of Uzbekistan and depending on the families.
-The Uzbek wedding ceremony itself is strictly observed today.
+Uzbek wedding reflects the traditional Uzbek social and legal relations, family structure, beliefs and religion.
+The main base of the wedding ceremony in Uzbekistan, like in other parts of Central Asia as well, includes the following stages: matchmaking, wedding and post wedding ceremonies.
+A wedding ceremony is traditionally a very significant celebration for Uzbeks.
+Today Uzbek young people have an option to choose their partner, though the custom to rely on the choice of parents is also preserved, particularly in rural areas of Uzbekistan but mostly depending on the families.

 Engagement party (Fatiha-Tuyi)

 Fatiha-Tuyi means engagement or affiance and it is one of the main procedures of Uzbek marriage.
 By mutual agreement of both parties, the eldest persons of the families fix the day of betrothal.
 Well-known old men of the neighborhood, together with the chairman of Mahalla, relatives and the girl’s friends gather in the girl’s home this day.
 After intermediaries state the purposes of their coming, “non sindirish” (“a flat cake piecing”) rite starts.
 From this moment the newly married couple is considered engaged.